moondance-labs/tanssi-docs/builders/toolkit/integrations/wallets/rainbowkit.md

 ```
 This configuration sets a dark theme with custom properties:

-- `accentColor`: The primary highlight color.
+- `accentColor` - the primary highlight color.
 In this example, Tanssi's accent color (#189B9B) is used, but it can be adjusted to match the branding of the dApp
-- `accentColorForeground`: The text color used on top of the accent color
+- `accentColorForeground` - the text color used on top of the accent color
-- `borderRadius`: Controls the roundness of UI elements.
+- `borderRadius` - controls the roundness of UI elements.
 Options are 'none', 'small', 'medium', or 'large'
-- `fontStack`: Defines the fonts used. 'system' uses the default system fonts
+- `fontStack` - defines the fonts used. 'system' uses the default system fonts
-- `overlayBlur`: The blur effect applied to the background when modals are open
+- `overlayBlur` - the blur effect applied to the background when modals are open

 !!! tip
     Experiment with different theme functions (`lightTheme`, `darkTheme`, `midnightTheme`) and color combinations to find the best match for the visual style of the dApp.